 Today Jaime Soltero Jr. operates one of the most sought-after Mexican cuisine companies in Portland.
 However, growing up as a first-generation Mexican-American in the Northwest, Soltero had a hard time recognizing authenticity in the cuisine.

 “I really wanted to try to educate the Northwest on what true Mexican food is,” says Soltero.
-When he returned to Portland he founded Mayahuel Catering with Abel Hernandez, a chef from Veracruz, Mexico.
+When he returned to Portland he founded Mayahuel Catering in 2008.
 Mayahuel, an Aztec and Mayan goddess of food and nutrition, aptly represented their intent.
 They started out small, catering out of his family’s restaurant.
-They launched Tamale Boy as a food truck in 2011.
+They then launched Tamale Boy as a food truck in 2011.

 Industry: Food & Beverage